mkanai/grimon/README.md

 * `col`: colors of points.
 They are also used for colors of segments (edges) unless `segment_col` is specified.
 * `label`: labels of planes (layers).
 * `optimize_coordinates`: a logical value indicating whether to optimize points coordinates across layers.
-* `maxiter`: a maxmium number of iterations for optimization by simulated annealing.
+* `maxiter`: a maximum number of iterations for optimization by simulated annealing.
-* `score_function`: an objectice score function to minimize.
+* `score_function`: an objective score function to minimize.
 Currently, it could be either `"angle"` or `"length"`.
 If `"angle"`, the sum of angles of segments (edges) from the flat ground (the horizontal line) will be minimized.
 If `"length"`, the sum of length of segments will be minimized.
 * `segment_alpha`: alpha transparency of segments (edges)

 For a full explanation of all the arguments available, please refer to `?grimon`.